DarkoGNU/DarkoGNU.github.io/_pages/skills.md

 I'm capable of creating bilingual content.
 I usually write stuff in English first, then I translate it into Polish.
 The reason - translating something into your native language is always easier than the other way around.

-I can, of course, translate English into Polish, too.
+I can, of course, translate English to Polish, too.
 The result won't be perfect, just like my English isn't quite native level yet.
 But it will usually be good enough :)

 ## Basic front&#8209;end